-Nelligan, a Republican, was the representative for Pennsylvania's 11th congressional district from 1981 to 1982.
+Nelligan was the representative for Pennsylvania’s 11th congressional district and was a Republican.
+He served from 1981 to 1982.

-The chart is based on the bills Nelligan sponsored and cosponsored.
+The chart is based on the bills Nelligan sponsored and cosponsored from Jan 4, 1977 to Dec 21, 1982.
 See full analysis methodology.

 Nelligan sponsored bills primarily in these issue areas: